csp-platform/Compare/readme.md

 ###  Usage
 > 1. Update experiment_folders in main.py with the paths to the experiment folders you want to compare and the name of the experiments.
 >
-> 2. Run LEMSS Compare using the command below:
+> 2. Run CSP Compare using the command below:
 > ```console
 > $ python main.py
 > ```
-> 3. Run LEMSS Compare website using the command below:
+> 3. Run CSP Compare website using the command below:
 > ```console
 > $ streamlit run app.py
 > ```